Thou god see'st me

 Attributed to John Carr, Low Lights Pottery, North Shields

 The plaques above come from the same transfer plate as the large plaques attributed to John Carr & Sons below.
 The circular plaque was likely made in the 1830s under the partnership of Cornfoot, Carr & Co, 1832–38.
 Click here to read more about the dates of the North Shields Pottery partnerships.
-The rectangular plaque above is perhaps later, c1840s.
-It has an impressed London mark (see below also).
+The rectangular plaque above is perhaps later, c1850.
+It has an impressed London mark.
+The plaque below has unusual enamel decoration.
+See another similar on the Tyne Prepare to Meet Thy God page.

 The first plaque below has a rare 'LONDON' impressed mark, known to have been used by John Carr.
 It was probably used on items destined for a London distributor.
 The plaque is certainly Tyneside (not Thames side!).
 Click here to read more about the London impressed mark.